ddd-by-examples/library/docs/design-level.md

 ## Aggregates

 What you could see in the above examples is that we did not specified the **aggregates** that would be responsible for handling commands and emitting events.
-This is actually a trick suggested by **Alberto Brandolini** in his book.
 Such approach keeps us away from being steered into a particular solution/language and consequently limited from the very beginning.
 Looking at behaviours and responsibilities first lets us understand the problem better, and thus find a better name of the **aggregate**.
 In this paragraph you will see how we worked out the final aggregate model.